| Route |

 partial-access junction (J7) was added to give

-access to Antrim Area Hospital, and this junction
+access to Antrim Area Hospital, and this

-was upgraded to full-access in 2007.
-Although the
+junction was upgraded to full-access in 2007.

-Bush – Crosskennan is about half a mile to the
+the townland of Bush – Crosskennan is about half

-east.
-The hill section was upgraded to 3+3 lanes,
+a mile to the east.
+The hill section was

-opening in summer 2009.
-This included widening the
+upgraded to 3+3 lanes, opening in summer 2009.

-M2 to three lanes through junction 2 by removing
+through junction 2 by removing the hard

-the A26 between Antrim and Ballymena has how been
+between Antrim and Ballymena has how been

 dualled.
 The M22 has flowed directly onto the

-single-carriageway Moneynick Road at its temporary
+single-carriageway Moneynick Road at its

-terminus at Artresnahan since 1971.
-A scheme to
+temporary terminus at Artresnahan since 1971.
+A

-construct a dual-carriageway along the route of
+scheme to construct a dual-carriageway along the

-the time of writing (2010).
+planning at the time of writing (2010).

 Traffic